ghiggi/gpm_api/CONTRIBUTING.rst

 -  If you refactor some code: ``refactor-<some_key>-<word>``
 -  If you optimize some code: ``optimize-<some_key>-<word>``

-For example, if you are adding new colormaps, you can create a new branch with the following command:
+For example, if you are adding a new feature, you can create a new branch with the following command:

 ::